unslothai/unsloth/README.md

 - We're in 🤗Hugging Face's official docs!
 Check out the [SFT docs](https://huggingface.co/docs/trl/main/en/sft_trainer#accelerate-fine-tuning-2x-using-unsloth) and [DPO docs](https://huggingface.co/docs/trl/main/en/dpo_trainer#accelerate-dpo-fine-tuning-using-unsloth)!
 - If you want to download models from the ModelScope community, please use an environment variable: `UNSLOTH_USE_MODELSCOPE=1`, and install the modelscope library by: `pip install modelscope -U`.

+> unsloth_cli.py also supports `UNSLOTH_USE_MODELSCOPE=1` to download models and datasets. please remember to use the model and dataset id in the ModelScope community.

 ```python
 from unsloth import FastLanguageModel
 from unsloth import is_bfloat16_supported